hypermodules/hyperamp/CONTRIBUTING.md

 - `test` - run all tests
 - `build` - create a test build of the app for debugging purposes
 - `pkg` - package the production version of the app for release

+### Directory Structure

+- `dist` - this is where the app gets built to when packaging the app
+- `main` - files for the main electron process
+- `renderer` - files for the renderer processes (player & audio)
+- `scripts` - miscellaneous scripts for development tasks
+- `static` - static assets (icons, screenshots, documents, etc.)
+- `test` - files for testing the application

 ## Project Governance